We Have Re-opened for In-Person Worship!

 Our worship might look a little different for a while than it did pre-pandemic, but we will find plenty of new ways to celebrate!

 See the FAQ section below for more details on our in-person services and other reopening plans.
-If you have any questions not addressed below, please feel free to contact the Reopening Task Force by clicking here.
+If you have any questions not addressed below, please feel free to contact the church office by clicking HERE.

 And for those who prefer online worship, we will continue to hold our 8:00 am service on Zoom as a fully online service.
 The format of the service will remain as a contemplative, intimate Zoom call. ) Click here to join that service on Sundays at 8:00 am.
 Our family service on Sundays at 9:00 am is also fully online.
 You are also welcome to attend our Wednesday noon “Lectionary preview” Bible study, which also meets via Zoom.
 While not a worship service, this study is a great way to consider the readings for the upcoming Sunday and to connect with others parishioners.
 You can learn more or join that study by clicking here.

 Click on a frequently asked question below to see the answer.
 We will continue to update this list as conditions and guidelines change. (most recent update on 9/16/2021)